s0daa/sodaware/README.md

 # sodaware
-good client not a ksid i promsie
+good client not a skid i promsie

 # esex